Florence Katono is the Pitman PA of the Year 2015 & Publicity Secretary of the Bank of Uganda Administrative Assistants Association (BUAA)

 Take interest in the business – This requires Assistants to go beyond the administrative role and take its business interests to heart.
 The Vision and Mission, Strategic objectives and initiatives – everything.
 I once supported an executive in the Communications Department of the Central Bank.
 She was in charge of public relations.
 When I heard radio talks where issues were being raised about the Bank, I called her immediately to listen in because I knew about her interest in that area.
 She appreciated that I took an interest in her business.

 Join Associations as these bring together like-minded people.
-I strongly encourage new Assistants to join professional associations both locally and internationally as well as admin groups on Facebook and LinkedIn; NASAP, Executive Secretary, IAAP, PAFSA, African Admin All Stars, All Things Admin, Office Dynamics and so many more.
+I strongly encourage new Assistants to join professional associations both locally and internationally as well as admin groups on Facebook and LinkedIn; NASAP, Executive Support, IAAP, PAFSA, African Admin All Stars, All Things Admin, Office Dynamics and so many more.

 Lastly I say to them, the problem is that we love to romanticize our professions.
 We seem to be in monogamy of disciplines.
 Lawyers are in monogamy with the law, economists with forecasting, accountants with numbers, and administrative Assistants with administrative roles yet the top where we all aspire to be requires polygamy of disciplines.